ingridt123/cs131-tools/tree-visualization-final/README.md

 2 - ((7 * (2 + 3)) / (1 + 1))
 ```

-Using the data type `Exp2` we defined above, in Haskell this would be encoded as
+Using the data type `Exp2` we defined above, in Haskell this would be encoded as:
 ```
 exp2_2 :: Exp2
 exp2_2 = BinOp (Num2 2.0) MinusOp (BinOp (BinOp (Num2 7.0) TimesOp (BinOp (Num2 2.0) PlusOp (Num2 3.0))) DivOp (BinOp (Num2 1.0) PlusOp (Num2 1.0)))
 ```
-which becomes more difficult to reason about.
+With 6 terms, this already becomes much more difficult to reason about.

 This is where `GenericAST` may come in handy.
 All you need to do is have your data type derive three typeclasses `Show`, `Data` and `Typeable` and you can use `GenericAST` to visualize your data in an abstract syntax tree (AST)!